-KLRN has curated these resources in hopes of providing families with a starting place for those difficult conversations taking place about violence in our community.
-Our hearts are with all of those touched by the tragic events at Robb Elementary School in Uvalde.
+There are ways to help children feel safer and more secure during a challenging time.
+KLRN has curated these resources in hopes of providing families with a starting place for difficult conversations taking place about violence in our community.
+Our hearts are with all of those touched by the tragic events at Comal ISD’s Hill Country Preparatory High School.

 PBS Resources to Help Families Cope in Emergencies and Other Challenging Times